 When you are hosting an event be it about fundraising, launching a new product, and conducting interviews during that event, you can record them and publish them later.
 You can engage the audience with the live coverage of these events on social media as well.

 User Generated Content (UGC) can be an excellent way to build trust and credibility amongst your audience.
-You can create testimonial videos featuring your most loyal customers.
-Their opinion will help shape the view of the new users who are sceptical about buying your product or using your services.
+You can create customer testimonial videos featuring your most loyal clients.
+Their opinion will help shape the view of the new users who are skeptical about buying your product or using your services.

 A webinar is a mix of live videos and explainer videos.
 The viewers of the webinar can ask questions to the expert conducting the webinar.
 And the expert can resolve the user’s query in real-time.